What do you do with a massively profitable trade that has grown to become a large percentage of your total portfolio value?

 Different traders need to optimize for different things.
 Some people just want to straight up maximize returns.
 Others need to prioritize consistent performance, especially those who are managing other people’s money or looking to raise funds.

-Traders and investors who need their account balance to help pay for things outside of the market are also operating in a shorter timeframe and generally would rather have consistency and smoothness of returns rather than higher but much more volatile ones.
+Traders and investors who need their account balance to help pay for things outside of the market are also operating in a shorter macro time frame and generally would rather have consistency and smoothness of returns rather than higher but much more volatile ones.

 Taking profits sooner on large winners will pull performance forward in time, reduce account volatility and create a smoother equity curve.
 But it also sacrifices long-term return potential in the process…